kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 relocation that time but many companies offer that as well.

 Finally, review what you have on your profile and see if it reflects the kind of job you want next.
-Do you list a number of QA-related skills but want to build web application front-ends?
+Do you list a number of QA-related skills but want to build web application APIs?
 Reorganizing your profile can help present a clear picture of your direction and attract job postings relevant to your interests.

 ### Attend local meetups